 There will be days that will feel like productivity triumphs and days that feel like the triumph is solely that everyone is still alive and fed.
 Forgive yourself.
 And forgive your teammates.
 This is hard and no one has a perfect solution.

 With expected stay-at-home timelines continually being extended, looking back at the original two week guidance seems like a utopia.
 On top of that, advice is conflicting.
 Set a schedule.
 Let your kids set the schedule.
 Don’t plan anything.
 It’s confusing.
 My overarching motto is: do what works for you.
 However, if it’s not working, be willing to try another approach.
 The following outlines what has been working in our home (not without some hiccups) and yet I recognize that everyone’s situation is different.

 This is a great strategy to integrate for any remote work schedule and remote team; however, I’m finding it’s critical to getting anything done with kids at home.
 While ideally, I like to work without any distractions, during this time I categorize my time across four different types of work.
 My partner does the same and the early in the week (or frankly the night before) we’re planning our kids’ days around parallel schedules.
-If you need some help with scheduling Owl Labs, a partner of Workplaceless, created a new app for helping to plan work from home family schedules.

 With this goal in mind, we reached out to our teammates and partners for Kid-Tested & Approved Working from Home Activities.
 Every child’s attention span is different so how you leverage these across the time blocks above may vary, but hopefully this will spark some avenues of help to get things done.

 Here are some fun and creative ideas that our kids submitted: